Manufacturing Starter Kit

 Support for the use case and the integration of a selected machine in the system

 We implement your use case together

 Our software is tested on a real use case during ongoing manufacturing operations.
-All applications from the Shopfloor Management, Product & Quality, Machine & Equipment and Operating Base packages can be used extensively for three months.
+All modules from the Areas of Use Product & Quality, Machine & Equipment and Operating Base can be used extensively for three months.
 As part of the Starter Kit, up to ten machines or process devices or two production lines can be connected.

 Of course, the experts from Bosch Connected Industry are always there to support the users during this period: user training, online tutorials and remote support will answer any questions about the use of NEXEED and its further options.

 After the Starter Kit phase, users can decide whether and which packages or applications they will continue to use, and how the implemented use case can be applied to other lines and systems.